biteytech/dataframe/README.md

 * It's geared towards making it easier to ship around tabular data for Java backend developers - rather than for data science.
 This is not Pandas for Java.
 * Data is stored in ByteBuffers, so the data frames can read/write to Channels with minimal overhead (save to files, send over network).
 * Optimized for space.
 For example, booleans take one bit each, DateTimes take one long (with microsecond precision).
-* Nulls are stored in a separate BitSet (also backed by a ByteBuffer), taking up two bits per Column length (no extra space is used if all values are non-null).
+* Nulls are stored in a separate BitSet (also backed by a ByteBuffer), taking up two bits per Column length.
+No extra space is used if all values are non-null.

 ### Features
 * Supports the most common types: String, Integer, Long, Short, Byte, Boolean, Double, Float, Date, DateTime, and BigDecimal; as well as Time, UUID, and Instant.